These tech companies are all shunning Russia over the Ukraine war

 TikTok

+The Chinese-owned video app is suspending new video uploads and livestreams in Russia, citing concerns over the country's new law cracking down on so-called "fake news".

-Like Facebook, Instagram and Twitter, TikTok has also blocked access to RT and Sputnik in the European Union.
+Like Facebook, Instagram and Twitter, TikTok has also blocked access to RT and Sputnik in the EU.

 Snapchat